Aridhia-Open-Source/federated_node_ai/DEPLOYMENT.md

 The secrets to be created are:
 - Db credentials for the FN webserver to use (not where the dataset is)
-- CR credentials (for the basic ghcr.io repo, you can create a personal access token with the `repo` and `write:packages` permissions.
-Use the generated token as password, and your github username)
 - Azure storage account credentials (if used)

 If you plan to deploy on a dedicated namespace, create it manually first or the secrets creation will fail